Today I’m going to review one of the well-known PCB manufacturers in India, PCB Power.

 Following are a few parameters that I consider while deciding the quality of PCB:

-- The drill was also well aligned as the drills we spot on in the centre of the pads and thus there were no breakouts
+- The drill was also well aligned.
+The drills hole we spot-on in the center of the pad, and there were no breakouts.

 - Via & Pads:

-- Vias are covered with solder mask which I was not expecting as I didn’t specifically mention that I needed it.
+- Solder mask covered all the vias that I wasn’t expecting as I didn’t specifically mention that I needed it.

-- Plated through holes also came out well and have a solid connection between layers.
+- Plated through-holes also came out well and had a proper connection between layers.

 - Dimensions of the PCB and the edge cuts were accurate.

-- The board was routed from all four sides and there were in total six mouse bites marks along the edge of the board.
+- Board has been tab routed from all four sides.
+And there was a total of six mouse bite/tabs marks along the edge of the board.

 - Silk Screen:

-- Silkscreen was very accurate there was no bleeding and text resolution was fine enough that I cannot see any visible dots.
+- The silkscreen was very accurate, there was no bleeding, and the text resolution was precise enough that there weren’t any visible dots.

-- It is very important to me that the manufacturers do not touch my Gerbers, in past, I had cases were one of the local PCB manufacturer removed vias from my board because he thought there were too many vias without notifying me in advance.
+- It is important to me that the manufacturers do not touch my Gerbers.
+In the past, I had cases where one of the local PCB manufacturers removed vias from my board because he thought there were too many vias without notifying me in advance.

-- PCB Power didn’t touch my Gerbers and in past, they have notified me if they find a fault in the PCB.
+- PCB Power didn’t touch my Gerbers and, in the past, they have notified me if they find a fault in the PCB.

 - Manufacturers marking:

-- No one likes any markings on their front silkscreen of the board especially if the board is not going into a case or is been used as a front panel.
+- No one likes any manufacturer’s markings on their front silkscreen, especially if the board is in a case or being used as a front panel.

-- PCB Power has added ET OK mark with a tracking number on the front silkscreen, after a closer look I found that they do provide an option to not print the ET OK print on the silkscreen but I guess they might still print the tracking number – needed to be confirmed.
+- PCB Power has added an ET OK mark with a tracking number on the front silkscreen.
+After a closer look, I found that they do provide an option to not print the ET OK on the silkscreen, but I guess they might still print the tracking number – unconfirmed.

-- Cost: Costing I got from PCB power is very competitive when compared to other Indian & international (Chinese) manufacturers especially when you consider the shipping cost.
+- Cost: Costing I got from PCB power is quite competitive compared to other Indian & international (Chinese) manufacturers, considering the added shipping cost.

-- Time to delivery: I ordered my PCBs with a delivery term of 28 Days to get low cost but luckily and got it delivered to me within a bit more than a week.
+- Time to delivery: I ordered PCBs with a delivery term of 28 Days to get low cost, but luckily they were delivered to me within a week.

-I am certainly very happy with the boards that I got from the PCB Power.
-I would like to mention one con which I have found when working with them on a commercial project, as I mentioned they provide various PCB related services and when you use them as a turnkey solution to manufacture, procure parts and assemble the PCB they provide different quotes for each service and if you have multiple boards like I did you end up having 10 – 15 quotes which you have to go through each of them to find irregularities, track them and get rectified from PCB Power which takes up a lot of time and is really very annoying.
+I’m positively pleased with the quality of boards that I got from PCB Power.
+I would mention one con that I have found when working with them on a commercial project.
+They provide us various PCB-related services.
+Once, we used them as a turnkey solution to manufacture, procure parts, and assemble the PCB.
+They ended up providing us different quotes for each service.
+If you have multiple boards, as I did, you end up having 10 – 15 invoices, which you have to go through each of them to find irregularities, track them, and get them rectified from PCB Power which takes up a lot of time and is very annoying.

-There is one new thing I tried on this board, that is to print my name on the board by removing the solder mask over a flood plain instead of normal silkscreen printing and as the board had a gold surface finish the name came out with golden finish which really looks awesome.
+One new thing I tried on this board.
+That is to print my name on the board by removing the solder mask over a flood plain instead of traditional silkscreen printing.
+With the board having a golden surface finish, the text looked awesome.